Kelvin Lim Hock Hin: Appeal

-Aftermath of third conviction
+Aftermath

 Kelvin Lim's 40-year sentence for his third conviction for sexual crimes was reported to be the longest jail term ever meted out for a convicted sex offender in Singapore back in 1997.
 Also, this case was one of Justice T. S. Sinnathuray's last major cases before he retired from the Bench merely three weeks after Lim's sentencing.
 Sinnathuray himself would die at the age of 85 on 18 January 2016, and Lim's case was one of the notable cases he heard while as a judge.

 Singaporean crime show True Files re-enacted the case, which first aired on television on 20 June 2002, as the ninth episode of the show's first season.
 Lim's victims were given fake aliases to protect their identities, and Lim was addressed solely by either his surname or "the man" throughout the episode for a similar reason.
 A school counsellor who counselled the boys agreed to be interviewed on camera, but his face was not shown to keep the boys' identities anonymous; he told the producers of the show that Lim had gained the trust of the boys by offering them toys and tuition, which allowed him to prey on the victims, whose parents were duped into thinking he was a good person, and this brought them considerable shock when the truth came out.
 Dr Liow Pei Hsiang, who appeared in Lim's trial, also gave her opinion during an interview on the show that it is necessary for a paedophile to come forward for psychiatric treatment as early as possible before he may potentially commit a sexual offence with minors; she also stated that parents should be more mindful of their children, teaching them children to differentiate between what is a "good touch" or "bad touch" (referring to touching private parts or areas that made a child uncomfortable) and to beware of strangers.

-Throughout the next few decades, Lim's case was often recalled and referred to by judges or the media whenever there were several high-profile cases of offenders, including Malaysian engineer and hebephile Yap Weng Wah (30 years' jail and 24 strokes of the cane for raping 31 boys), paedophilic KFC delivery driver Adam Darsin (20 years' jail for raping eight boys), an unnamed 30-year-old paedophilic teaching assistant (who was jailed 42 years with 24 strokes of the cane in August 2022 for raping 11 boys), and a tutor who was sentenced to 45 years in jail in June 2022 (but without caning as the offender was over 50 years old at sentencing).
+Throughout the next few decades, Lim's case was often recalled and referred to by judges or the media whenever there were several high-profile cases of offenders, including Malaysian engineer and hebephile Yap Weng Wah (30 years' jail and 24 strokes of the cane for raping 31 boys), paedophilic delivery driver Adam Darsin (20 years' jail for raping eight boys), an unnamed 30-year-old paedophilic teaching assistant (who was jailed 42 years with 24 strokes of the cane in August 2022 for raping 11 boys), and a tutor who was sentenced to 45 years in jail in June 2022 (but without caning as the offender was over 50 years old at sentencing).
 Lim's case was also cited as an example in 2021 when the need for deterring sexual crimes against minors was discussed in light of the case of serial sex offender Chock Soon Seng, a teacher who was sentenced to six strokes of the cane and eight years of corrective training for four counts of sexual penetration.